nunnatsa/piDraw/docs/ARCHITECTURE.md

 # Software Architecture
 ## General Description
-The architecture of this software is using the event-driven approach, in order to be able to support multiple displays with from multiple types.
+The architecture of this software is using the event-driven approach, in order to be able to support multiple displays with multiple types.
 There is a complete seperation between the event generators, event consumers and the software state.

-The HAT joystick produces 5 type of events (Move up, down, left or right, and pressing).
+The HAT joystick produces 5 types of events (Move up, down, left or right, and pressing).
 The HAT sends these events to a dedicated channel.
 The HAT display is listening to another channel, with a display events.
 These events contain the required matrix to be displayed, and the relative location of the cursor.